 Chocolate Caliente con Queso: Cafe Mosaico down the street from Itchimbia

 Canelazo de Mora and fresh Empanadas walking down La Calle Ronda in Quito

 Hamburger: GET A TROPIBURGER, I rarely eat fastfood, but I've had an incredible burgers there...
 They used to have one served with a fried egg on it but I'm not sure anymore.

 Delicious Peruvian food: Segundo Muelle

 Encebollado: lots of little restaurants, this is the cure for early mornings after late nights.

-Also try hornado, fritada, humitas, tamales, llapingachos, lomo saltado, and churrasco (my favourite), just ask the locals where to get it! about 5 years ago
+Also try hornado, fritada, humitas, tamales, llapingachos, lomo saltado, and churrasco (my favourite), just ask the locals where to get it! almost 6 years ago